 - Update 25-02-2017: Interesting enough, it has previously suggested that DCA, another well known anticancer drug, can induce the accumulation of high level of citrate inside the cytoplasm and with that inhibit glycolisis (Ref.).
 Therefore, a good addition to the Citric Acid treatment may be DCA.
 DCA is also an anti cancer supplement that may increase the chance to a positive outcome.

 - Update 30-March-2017: According to additional info I came across and shared as an update in the “Mechanism” section, it doesn’t make sense to add DCA to Citric acid since DCA will try to reactivate PDH while Citric acid will inhibit that.
 Therefore, based on the latest info, I would not use CA+DCA at the same time but try one for longer time, if I would see progression I would switch to the other.
 So maybe one month try and observe the markers?

-Actually, if I think more, due to the ACLY over activation in many cancers (Ref.), I would not take Citrate without inhibiting Citrate conversion to acetyl-CoA with ACLY inhibitors.
-Therefore, I would always use HCA supplements when on Citrate therapy.
+Actually, if I think more, due to the ACLY over activation in many cancers (Ref.), I would always take Citrate combined with HCA supplement.
 I would also use a Statin (preferably lipophilic) to make sure the cholesterol production will be limited while on CA. Specifically, hormone producing cells such as prostate cells are very capable to convert Citrate into acetyl-CoA as they typically have to do that in order to obtain the cholesterol required for hormone production (Ref.).
-Note: I read somewhere that Metformin may also downregulate ACLY but cannot find the reference right now.

 Because Citarte is transported inside the cells by a Na coupled transporter (Ref.), I guess table salt may enhance Citrate absorption.